These precious little seed cups make a great gift for Mom... any day, or for Mother's Day!

 9) Give Potted plant to Mom for Mother's Day! :)

-- Explore patterns when embellishing your pots.
+DESIGN SUGGESTIONS: - Explore patterns when embellishing your pots.

 - Create a spring-theme (bunnies, flowers, bugs, butterflies, etc).